 Make no mistake: Commenting on blogs is a strategy that works.

-measure the engagement that their content generates.
+Most blog owners use the comments metric to measure the engagement that their content generates.
 It may not be the most valuable metric you can track, but it indirectly tells you much about your users, your content and your strategy.

 According to Torque Magazine, somewhere around 5.5 billion comments are left on WordPress blogs, every single month.
-Many of those are spam comments, of course and, thankfully, the Akismet plugin prevents spam comments from destroying a blogger’s hard work.
+Many of those are spam comments, of course, and, thankfully, the Akismet plugin prevents spam comments from destroying a blogger’s hard work.

-Writing comments on blogs can increase your referral traffic, if you learn how to do it properly.
+Writing comments on blogs can increase your referral traffic if you learn how to do it properly.

 Before I show you how to do it, here’s a quick history of blogging: